 a.
-This operating procedure describes the major funding sources used by the Department of Children and Families, herein referenced as DCF or Department, and Community-Based Care Lead Agencies (CBCs) to support child protection activities and services.
+This operating procedure describes the major funding sources used by the Department of Children and Families, herein referenced as DCF or Department, and community-based care lead agencies (lead agencies) to support child protection activities and services.
 The operating procedure provides policy and procedures for screening cases, determining eligibility, reporting, and claiming funds.

 - b.
 Policies and procedures provided in this operating procedure are intended to complement, not supplant, applicable provisions of state and federal laws and rules.
 In the event of a conflict or inconsistency between these guidelines and state and federal statutes or regulations, the latter will take precedence and prevail over the provisions in this operating procedure. - c.
-Any region, circuit, and/or CBC developing its own operating procedures may not impose additional requirements or forms on the public beyond those specified in this operating procedure.
-In addition, region, circuit, and CBC specific procedures cannot supersede relevant state and federal statutes and regulations. - 1-2.
+Any region, circuit, and/or lead agency developing its own operating procedures may not impose additional requirements or forms on the public beyond those specified in this operating procedure.
+In addition, region, circuit, and lead agency specific procedures cannot supersede relevant state and federal statutes and regulations. - 1-2.
 Scope.
-The Child Welfare Program is financed by federal, state, and local funds.
+The child welfare program is financed by federal, state, and local funds.
 To ensure accountability, staff must follow the procedures outlined in this operating procedure.
-The policy and procedures apply to Department, sheriffs' staff conducting child protective investigations, CBC child welfare staff and their sub-contractors.
+The policy and procedures apply to Department, lead agency child welfare staff, and their sub-contractors.
 This includes, but is not limited to, child protective investigators (CPI), child welfare case managers, revenue maximization staff, supervisors, attorneys with Children's Legal Services (CLS) or the Offices of the Attorney General or State's Attorney contracted to perform CLS services, Child in Care (CIC) eligibility specialists, and staff responsible for data management and fiscal operations.